rheaaas11/TikTok-TechJam-Hackathon/README.md

 With both feature branches combined, `starter/agent.py` automatically uses Shayna's actual parser/question policy through [the tested bridge](docs/COMBINED_AGENT.md).
-It runs Leon's search and candidate statistics once before selecting the question.
+It runs  search and candidate statistics once before selecting the question.
 `starter/conversation.py` remains an explicitly selectable reference comparison;
 its historical score must not be attributed to the Shayna integration.
-These changes retain Shayna's profile/question ownership and Rhea's integration/release ownership.
+These changes retain  profile/question ownership and  integration/release ownership.
 Existing baseline figures below describe the original starter, not this candidate.
 Rhea reviews and merges the PR;
 feature branches must not push directly to `main`.